DavideRoznowicz/HPC_Assignments/assignment1/final_results/README.md

-To compile pi.c the following compiler ha been used: gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-39)
+To compile pi.c the following compiler has been used: gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-39)

 To compile mpi_pi.c the following module has been loaded: